akashnag/ash/README.md

 ## Contributing

 If you find any bugs, please report them.
-I am also happy to accept pull requests from anyone.
+I am also happy to accept pull requests from anyone for either bug-fixes, performance improvements, or for implementing the not-yet-implemented features listed above.
+Please consider contributing towards new features **only when** the features listed above have been fully implemented.
 For more information on what features to implement and the project structure, see the [Contribution Guidelines](CONTRIBUTING.md)

 You can use the [GitHub issue tracker](https://github.com/akashnag/ash/issues) to report bugs, ask questions, or suggest new features.